Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Introduction

-Measurement techniques for the energy splitting ($\EVS$) of the two lowest valley states have been progressing from single quantum dot site~\cite{Borselli11,Dodson22, McJunkin21}, via multiple sites~\cite{Hollmann20,Chen21, Wuetz2022, Marcks25} to full maps with high spatial resolution obtained with conveyor-mode spin shuttling~\cite{volmer24,Volmer25}.
-Another important parameter is the valley-dependent local electron $g$-factor within a quantum dot formed in the heterostructure.
-Lateral g-factor variations are relevant for the coupling of charge noise to the spin-qubit, for spin-dephasing during shuttling and for driving multiple qubits at the same frequency~\cite{Langrock23,delima25_2,Veldhorst2017,Patomaeki24}.
 To understand the full qubit dynamics related to valley, e.g. valley excitations during spin-qubit shuttling and manipulation, knowledge about the laterally varying intervalley coupling $\Delta$ is required~\cite{Langrock23,delima25_2,Volmer25}.
 This complex value is related to the valley splitting and the valley-dependent electron g-factor~\cite{Woods25}.
-A map of the complex $\Delta$ is the key to understand exchange-interaction, spin manipulation \cite{Losert24} by electric dipole spin resonance, or to apply mitigation strategies for qubit shuttling ~\cite{Losert24,Pazhedath24, Nemeth24}.
+A map of the complex $\Delta$ is the key to understand exchange-interaction, spin manipulation \cite{Losert24} by electric dipole spin resonance, or to apply mitigation strategies for qubit shuttling~\cite{Losert24,Pazhedath24, Nemeth24}.
 The detailed knowledge of $\EVS$, electron g-factor and $\Delta$ provides valuable feedback to operate qubit chips, and to systematically optimize the growth and strain-engineering of the Si/SiGe material \cite{Wuetz2022, marcogliese25}.